top of page

 Train: 6 Train to E 116 St Station

-SALSA STORIES is an immersive Salsa experience presented in the communities that gave birth to Salsa in the streets of NYC.
+salsa experience presented in the communities that gave birth to salsa in the streets of NYC.

-By engaging a diverse audience, the program advocates for disseminating misconceptions engraved in environmental justice areas stigmatized by past events to this day, such as the arsons, violence and crime from the 70s.
+By engaging a diverse audience, Salsa Stories advocates for disseminating misconceptions engraved in environmental justice areas stigmatized by past events to this day, such as the arsons, violence and crime from the 70s.

-Bianka is a Brazilian-born filmmaker and Telly® Award-winner producer, story curator, and an avid Salsa dancer.
+Bianka is a Brazilian-born filmmaker, MUSE and Telly® Award-winner producer, a story curator, and an avid salsa dancer.

-She created the community engagement program SALSA STORIES in 2021 to provide her local dance community with a safe open space for them to continue to express their cultural identity amidst the pandemic.
+She created Salsa Stories in 2021 to provide her dance community with a safe open space for them to express their cultural identity amidst the pandemic.

-Through SALSA STORIES Bianka is a recurring Open Strees partner and Public Space Programming parter with DOT.
-The project has awarded her with several grants, including the City Artists Corps, the Enfoco 2022 Media Arts WIP, Creatives Rebuild New York, Alfresco NYC, and the NYC Green Fund Grassroots Award.
+Through Salsa Stories Bianka is a recurring Open Streets partner and Public Space Programming partner with NYC DOT.
+The project has been awarded with several grants, including the City Artists Corps, the Enfoco 2022 Media Arts WIP, Creatives Rebuild New York, Citizens NYC, Alfresco NYC, and the NYC Green Fund Grassroots Award by the City Parks Foundation.

 In addition, we acknowledge the ancestors of the Taínos of the Arawak people of the Caribbean.